bartuakyurek/furry-tracer/README.md

 </div>

 This is a ray tracer developed for METU graduate level course CENG 795.
+If you'd like to read learning logs of this work, see [my Notion page](https://almondine-egg-e28.notion.site/Journey-of-a-Rust-Ray-Tracer-29bf07c7cdad8045ae34f2f68f4d7301).

 Author: Bartu